yyl/blog/content/posts/investment-update-07-2025.md

 After tax and 401(k) portion are similar this month.
 They are also similar to the market performance - S&P index grows at 2.24% and NASDAQ Comp. at 3.72% ([source](https://ccmg.com/benchmark-review-monthly-recap-july-2025/)).

 One of the annual goal this year for our investment asset is to lower its portion of stock holdings.
-The shift reverts a little bit in May:
+The shift reverts a little bit in July:

 | Name        | Ratio (%)   |
 | ----------- | -------     |